Objective research to aid investing decisions

 Inflation Forecast Update

-The Inflation Forecast now incorporates actual total and core Consumer Price Index (CPI) data for October 2024.
-The actual total (core) inflation rate is a little lower than (a little lower than) forecasted.
+The Inflation Forecast now incorporates actual total and core Consumer Price Index (CPI) data for November 2024.
+The actual total (core) inflation rate is very slightly lower than (slightly lower than) forecasted.

 Public Debt, Inflation and the Stock Market